-The objective of the BRC is to exercise oversight on behalf of the Board over the top and emerging risks facing the Group and to review and make recommendations to the Board on the Group's risk appetite and risk strategy, risk management framework (incorporating principles, policies, methodologies, systems, processes, procedures and people), and risk culture to ensure that it supports the Group's risk appetite.
+The objective of the BRC is to exercise oversight on behalf of the Board of the key risks of the Group and shall review and make recommendations to the Board on: (a) the Group's risk appetite and risk strategy; and (b) the Group's risk culture to ensure that it supports the Group's risk appetite.
+In addition to the above, the Committee is also responsible for the Group's risk management framework (incorporating principles, policies, methodologies, systems, processes, procedures and people).

-As at 31 December 2019, the BRC comprised of the Independent Non-Executive Directors, including the Chair of the Board.
-The BRC is supported by the regular attendance of the Chief Risk Officer ("CRO").
+As at 31 December 2020, the BRC comprised of the Independent Non-Executive Directors, including the Chair of the Board.
+The BRC is supported by the regular attendance of the Chief Risk Officer ("CRO") and Chief Financial Officer ("CFO") who is the primary contributor of capital and liquidity metrics.

-Remuneration Committee
+Joint Remuneration Committee

-The objective of the Remuneration Committee is to assist the Board of Directors to exercise independent judgement in approving remuneration proposals and recommending a remuneration policy to the Board on an annual basis.
+The objective of the Joint Remuneration Committee is to act as an independent oversight body for the purposes of considering and approving remuneration matters for the Group (including MUS(EU) and MUFG Bank in London) in order to meet applicable legal and regulatory requirements applicable to each entity related to remuneration.
 The Committee shall make decisions which are consistent with the Group's current and future financial status.